Byzero512/winpwn/README.md

 ## install
 1. if you want to debug,
-+ if you install by , modify the path of modify the PATH of debugger in <b>winpwn/var.py</b>
++ if you install by source code, modify the path of modify the PATH of debugger in <b>winpwn/var.py</b>
 + or if you use winpwn-nodeps, you can also create a json file in home dir(named ".winpwn").
 Its content format refers winpwn-nodeps/.winpwn
 2. I just test winpwn on cmder(if use cmder , please must use it on <b>"cmd::cmder as Admin"</b>, not bash)